101 Weather And Home Weather Station Facts & Tips You Need To Know

 95) The Important Relationship Between Climate And Vegetation

-This is actually a very long complicated topic to discuss, but is still important enough to at least get a mention in this post.
+This is actually a very long, complicated topic to discuss, but it is still important enough to at least get a mention in this post.

 Climate has just as strong an influence on vegetation.
 The subzero temperatures in the Arctic Regions make the growth and survival of vegetation impossible.
 Likewise, the extremely high temperatures and dry air over the deserts of Northern Africa and the Arabian Peninsula also renders the existence of any vegetation impossible.

-This is an important subject and will be covered in a separate article, but needed to mentioned here, simply due to its relevance and importance.
+This is an important subject and will be covered in a separate article but needed to be mentioned here, simply due to its relevance and importance.

 96) Climate And Geography

-Over the course of time, we established that there are 4 main geographical factors that influence climate in a significant way.
+Over the course of time, we established that there are four main geographical factors that influence the climate in a significant way.

-Latitude: Temperatures are normally the warmest at the tropics and starts dropping the further you move away from them .
+Latitude: Temperatures are normally the warmest at the tropics and start dropping the further you move away from them.

 Bodies Of Water: The water in oceans and lakes don't heat up that quickly and also do not cool down fast at well.
 This has an effect on areas surrounding oceans and lakes, moderating the temperature and create fewer extremities and fluctuations in the climate.

 Elevation: It is well-known that temperature decreases as altitude increases.
-Although a multitude of other factors influence climate in any specific area, a region located at a much higher altitude than one situated at sea level, will display a clear difference in atmospheric condition based on the difference in altitude alone.
+Although a multitude of other factors influences climate in any specific area, a region located at a much higher altitude than one situated at sea level will display a clear difference in atmospheric condition based on the difference in altitude alone.

 97) Climate Change And Heat